Eran Meshorer: Biography

 Meshorer was born and raised in Israel.
 He completed all his degrees at the Hebrew University.
-Meshorer performed his PhD in molecular neuroscience under the supervision of Hermona Soreq, where he studied long-lasting consequences of stress in the mammalian brain.
+Meshorer earned his PhD in molecular neuroscience under the supervision of Hermona Soreq, where he studied long-lasting consequences of stress in the mammalian brain.
 Together with Soreq, he published his first book (in Hebrew) titled 'Stressed Out'.
 In 2004, Meshorer traveled to the United States for postdoctoral studies at the National Institutes of Health (NIH) in Bethesda, Maryland, where he specialized in epigenetics and embryonic stem cells in the research group of Tom Misteli.
 Meshorer showed for the first time the epigenetic plasticity of embryonic stem cells.

-In 2007 Meshorer returned to Israel, and established his 'Epigenetics, Stem Cells & Neurons' lab at the Department of Genetics, the Alexander Silberman Institute of Life Sciences, the Hebrew University of Jerusalem.
-In 2014 he was invited as a visiting professor to the Whitehead Institute, MIT and the Broad Institute, where he spent half a year.
+In 2007, Meshorer returned to Israel and established his 'Epigenetics, Stem Cells & Neurons' lab at the Department of Genetics, the Alexander Silberman Institute of Life Sciences, the Hebrew University of Jerusalem.
+In 2014, he was invited as a visiting professor to the Whitehead Institute, MIT, and the Broad Institute, where he spent half a year.

 Eran is married to Tali Meshorer, a father of three, and lives in Neve Ilan.